 Swimming is some of the most fun you can have in the water!
 What’s more, it’s a great way to exercise.
 Humans are naturally able to swim, which means we should all take the chance to go for a dip if we can.
 But how much do you know about the act of swimming?
-Here are 15 interesting facts we don’t think you’ll have swum up across before!
+Here are some interesting facts we don’t think you’ll have swum up across before!

 You may think that you’re a good swimmer – but are you good enough for the Olympic Games?
 Statistically, probably not.
 Only 2,000 people make it to US swimming trials, for example, and only 50 of those make it to the team.

-It’s surprising, as it seems that only 45% of American people, according to a study, can actually show any kind of swimming skills.
+It seems that only 45% of American people, according to a study, can actually show any kind of swimming skills.

 People have been swimming since ancient times.
 In fact, ancient data shows that we were using the backstroke back when we lived in caves!